Kara Hultgreen: Death

 As with most approaches to a carrier landing, Hultgreen's incident was videotaped by two cameras.
 The tape shows an overshooting turn onto final, then apparent engine failure, followed by an audible wave-off and gear-up command from the landing signal officer.
 Segments shown on broadcast television concluded with the rapid sequence of aircraft stall, roll, crew ejections, and impact with the water.

 Accusations of unqualification

 Hultgreen's death has been used by critics who oppose women flying combat aircraft, and who believe the Navy has put political considerations ahead of safety and morale.

-In the aftermath of the crash, Navy experts defended Hultgreen and released the result of an internal investigation which claimed that Hultgreen's plane crashed because of mechanical failure, not pilot error.
-Vice Admiral Robert Spane commented: "This was a gender-neutral accident."
+In the aftermath of the crash, Navy experts defended Hultgreen and released the result of an internal investigation which stated that Hultgreen's plane crashed because of mechanical failure, not pilot error.